collocations.org

 They have accepted the necessity of greater state intervention.

-avoid, obviate, remove, spare | emphasize, highlight, stress
+emphasize, highlight, stress

 Observers stressed the necessity for the ceasefire to be observed.

-be born (out) of
+be born of, be born out of

 Culling of the animals was born out of the necessity for successful conservation.

-NECESSITY + VERB
+necessity + VERB

 arise

-These animals don''t like water but will swim if the necessity arises.
+These animals don't like water but will swim if the necessity arises.

 force sth